meeech/kidcut/README.md

 ## USAGE

 `kidcut` for help

+`kidcut -i source/StarWars_A_New_Hope.mov create` will use the source file you specify, and present you with a list of cuts to choose from

+`kidcut -i path/to/input/file.mp4 -c path/to/cut/file create` will use the source file you specify, and use the specified cut file

-`kidcut -i path/to/input/file.mp4 -o path/to/output_dir/ -c path/to/cut/file`
+`kidcut -i path/to/input/file.mp4 -o path/to/output_dir/ -c path/to/cut/file` all of the above, but -o will determine where to put the output file

-`kidcut -i source/StarWars_A_New_Hope.mov -c cuts/starwars-ep4.js create`

--o is optional - if you don't provide output directory, will use same dir as source
+-c is optional - if you don't provide the cut file, you will be given a list to choose form -o is optional - if you don't provide output directory, will use same dir as source

+`kidcut list` will list out the available cuts

 ## CUT FILE FORMAT